-The Office Systems Technology curriculum prepares individuals for positions in administrative support careers.
+The Office Administration Technology curriculum prepares individuals for positions in administrative support careers.
 It equips office professionals to respond to the demands of a dynamic computerized workplace.

 Students complete courses designed to develop proficiency in the use of integrated software, oral and written communication, analysis and coordination of office duties and systems, and other support functions.
 Emphasis is placed on non-technical as well as technical skills.